-This morning the ship remains moored so after a leisurely breakfast you are free to explore Bernkastel, a romantic wonder from another age.
-Wander its cobbled streets – too narrow for cars to pass through – to the market square, where you’ll be surrounded by some of the finest, most ornate half-timbered houses you will ever see - many dating from the 15th century.
-Most famously, is the Pointed House, a jewel of the rustic middle class building tradition from the Middle Ages and a classic example of the Moselle vintner’s dwelling.
+The ship remains moored, so after an unhurried breakfast you’re free to explore Bernkastel, a romantic wonder from another age.
+Wander its cobbled streets – too narrow for cars to pass through – to the market square, where you’ll be surrounded by some of the finest, most ornate half-timbered houses you’ll ever see, many dating from the 15th century.
+Most famous is the Pointed House, a jewel of the rustic middle-class building tradition from the Middle Ages and a classic example of a Moselle vintner’s dwelling.
 You might spot the famous Graacher Tor too, built in 1300, the last remaining gate and now home to a museum of local history.

-Early this morning the ship glides into port in the ancient city of Koblenz.
-Dramatically situated at the confluence of these two great rivers, this thriving, 2000-year-old city, with its mighty fortress is a delight to explore.
-You take a guided walk around the principal monuments and historic centre, discovering ancient squares, admiring beautifully restored historic house frontages and quaint hidden passageways.
-Koblenz will enchant you and it is an absolute joy to wander through its tiny streets, pausing to window shop whilst trying to resist the aroma of fresh coffee and cake drifting from the numerous traditional cafés, and all in such historic surroundings.
+Early this morning, we reach Koblenz.
+Strategically situated at the confluence of these two great rivers, this 2,000-year-old city, with its mighty fortress towering above, is full of appeal.
+A knowledgeable local guide accompanies us around its principal monuments and intriguing centre, taking in historic squares, highlighting painstakingly restored house frontages and revealing hidden aspects of the city that only locals know.
+Koblenz is a joy to wander through, pausing to window shop while trying to resist the aromas of fresh coffee and cakes drifting from the numerous traditional cafés.